-At the bottom of its top page you find remarks about the books in preparation, including Predictions and Experiments in Language Faculty Science.
-The presentation in Language Faculty Science is simplified in a very important respect and Predictions and Experiments in Language Faculty Science tries to illustrate the methodology in question more fully than in Language Faculty Science.
+At the bottom of its top page you find remarks about the books in preparation, including Experiment and Demonstration in Language Faculty Science.
+The presentation in Language Faculty Science is simplified in very important respects and Experiment and Demonstration in Language Faculty Science (LFS) tries to illustrate the methodology in LFS more fully than in Language Faculty Science.

 There are related postings in the "Remarks" board under Discussion, under "Language Faculty Science."

 The postings under "A key to language faculty science as an exact science" in the "General remarks" board contain remarks that may be more directly revealing about my basic research orientation than what is included in Language Faculty Science.

 The date shown above this box indicates when I last updated the remarks here or elsewhere in this HP.

 The new postings are in the boards under Discussion.
 If you would like to see related postings, please click Discussion under MENU on the left.

 "What's New" had not served its original purpose for a while.
 What would have been placed there had been placed in the "General Remarks" board under Discussion.
 But, I have decided to post "update" type of information in "What's new" again.
 However, the "updated date" for "What's new" is not shown.
 When you see a new date above, you can check (i) Discussion to see which board(s) contain(s) (any) new posting(s) or (ii) What's new.
 For each board under Discussion, you see the date of the most recent posting(s).